-The Best Bow String Silencer: Which Should You Select?
+The Best Bow String Silencer: Which Should You Select in 2022?

 Hello, folks!
 In this post, I'll be discussing bow string silencers: first I'll discuss why they're important, then I'll discuss how they work, and then I'll go over what I think are the best bow string silencers for compounds, recurves, and traditional bows.
 As I go over each product, please keep in mind---ultimately, it'll take a little homework to find the silencer that works for you.

 Ready?
 Let's get crackin.'